 First, let’s discuss the instruments with the two traditional ukulele tuning: GCEA.
-The first is sometimes called “high-G” or re-entrant tuning, because the G on the fourth string is tuned higher than the C on the third).
-While this is the typical tuning for soprano and concert ukuleles (and it is often a tuning used on tenors as well), some of these instruments will tune the G down an octave for a “low-G” tuning.
-These two tunings offer a different sound and resonance on the instrument and both can be used well for different kinds of music on classical ukulele.
+The first is “high-G” or re-entrant tuning, because the G on the fourth string is tuned higher than the C on the third.
+While this is the typical tuning for soprano and concert ukuleles, some of these instruments will tune the G down an octave for a “low-G” tuning.
+These two tunings offer a different sound and resonance on the instrument.
+Both can be used well for different kinds of music on classical ukulele.

-Both the re-entrant and low-G tunings provide interesting approaches to classical music on the ukulele, and the re-entrant tuning can work well for certain Renaissance and Baroque pieces of music originally composed for instruments that used re-entrant tunings (namely, certain lutes and baroque guitars).
+Both the re-entrant and low-G tunings provide interesting approaches to classical music on the ukulele.
+The re-entrant tuning can work well for certain Renaissance and Baroque pieces of music originally composed for instruments that used re-entrant tunings (namely, certain lutes and baroque guitars).

 The baritone ukulele, the largest of the ukulele family of instruments, uses a completely different tuning which is the same as the first four strings of the guitar: DGBE.
 This makes it an excellent instrument for adapting classical guitar music to the ukulele.
 The book Graded Repertoire for the Baritone Ukulele provides a full graded repertoire from beginner to advanced pieces of music specifically for the baritone uke.